-- 1. Create a user called perforce (It can be a different name if you prefer).
+- Create a user called p4admin (It can be a different name if you prefer, in which case modify the ADMINUSER entry in the mkdirs.sh script - see item 6 below).
 Set the user's home directory to /p4 on a local disk. - 2.
-Create a group called p4admin (Again, can be a different name) and make it the perforce user's primary group. - 3.
+Create a group called p4admin (again, can be a different name) and make it the p4admin user's primary group. - 3.
 Create or mount the server file system volumes (/depotdata, /metadata, /logs). - 4.
 Copy the SDP to the directory /depotdata/sdp.
 We will refer to this directory as \$SDP.

 Make the entire \$SDP directory writable.